SedraPay/AbyanCheck/README.md

     Abyan.shared.setSettings(serverKey: "<YOUR_SERVER_KEY>", serverURLString: "<YOUR_GIVEN_SERVER>", true, .update)
 }

-func closeJourny(){
-     //assign the delegate to your viewController
-    Abyan.shared.delegate = self
-    /// - Parameters:
-    ///  - customerId: this parameter to know your user id so you can compare it from our portal if needed Abyan.shared.closeJourney(customerId: "<YOUR_CORE_SYSTEM_USERID>")

-}

 extension <YOUR_VIEW_CONTROLLER>: AbyanJourneyDelegate{
     func didFinishCreatingJourneyWithError(error: AbyanCheckError){
-        //do your own code as:
-        //dismiss dialogs, loadings
-        //recall the function
-    }
-    func didFinishCloseJourneyWithSuccess(){

-    }
-    func didFinishCloseJourneyWithError(error: AbyanCheckError){
         //do your own code as:
         //dismiss dialogs, loadings
         //recall the function